padas-lab-de/pypads-padre/README.DEV.md

 # Generating the documentation

 The documentation is generated via sphinx.
+You can generate it manually by calling:

+``
+make -C ./docs html
+``

+The documentation should be updated automatically when a push is registered on github master due to webhook settings on readthedocs.

 # Deploying to PyPi